bytecodealliance/rfcs/accepted/wasmtime-instance-allocator.md

 ///
 /// This trait is unsafe as it requires knowledge of Wasmtime's runtime internals to implement correctly. pub unsafe trait InstanceAllocator: Send + Sync {
+   /// Validates a module translation.
+   ///
+   /// This is used to ensure a module being compiled is supported by the instance allocator. fn validate_module(&self, translation: &ModuleTranslation) -> Result<(), String>;

+   /// Adjusts the tunables prior to creation of any JIT compiler.
+   ///
+   /// This method allows the instance allocator control over tunables passed to a `wasmtime_jit::Compiler`. fn adjust_tunables(&self, tunables: &mut wasmtime_environ::Tunables);

    /// Allocates an instance for the given allocation request.
    ///
    /// # Safety